Kvikvne/photo-ecom/README.md

 - Generate a frontend/backend project
 - Connect your Printify and Stripe accounts
 - Automatically configure products, pricing, and DB setup
+- Support both Printify and custom-fulfilled products out of the box

 ---